Enabling parents and carers to have a break, while disabled children and young people get the chance to do things that other children do.

-An EHAT assessment should be completed in the first instance when a child or young person is not already known to us.
-This should be sent to AccessPoint for the referral to be processed and also to EHAT for their records.
+An EHAT assessment should be completed when a child or young person is not known to us or who has not had services recently.
+This should be sent to AccessPoint for the referral to be processed and also to the EHAT co-ordinatoor for their records.

 If you are thinking of applying for short breaks, please get in touch so we can discuss the options with you and advise on the best approach including the type of information we need included in the EHAT.
 For more information on the EHAT please visit the Early Help web pages.

 Where a child or young person is already in receipt of Short Breaks this support package will need to be reviewed on an annual basis.
 We alternate these reviews being completed by schools and by self assessment.

 If we have requested that this review be completed by a school please download the Disabled Children's Service Review document.